nl900/Kubernetes-App/README.md

-A simple ASP.NET web app outputting host environment information to the browser.
-The Helm chart deploys 3 instances of the app to a single-node Kubernetes cluster run locally on your machine.
+The Helm chart downloads the ASP.NET app from docker hub and deploys 3 instances of it to a single-node Kubernetes cluster run locally on your machine.
+The app shows displays the environment and host information.

 ### Requirements
 Minikube</br>